 Addiction often starts and continues because people don’t have strong enough drug refusal skills.
-These critical abilities can be mastered at the best addiction treatment center Tacoma, WA has to offer, which helps to improve a person’s ability to overcome substance abuse for good.
+These critical abilities can be mastered at the best Medication-Assisted treatment center Tacoma, WA has to offer, which helps to improve a person’s ability to overcome substance abuse for good.

 What are Drug Refusal Skills?